Unacademy/krakend-websocket/README.md

 | `subprotocols` | []string | [] | Supported WebSocket subprotocols |
 | `backend_scheme` | string | "" | Force WebSocket scheme ("ws" or "wss").
 Auto-detected if not specified |

-**Note**: You must also configure your backend names to WebSocket URLs in the middleware.
-Currently hardcoded but should be made configurable.
+**Important Notes**:
+- Use `method: "GET"` for WebSocket endpoints (required for WebSocket upgrade)
+- Backend `host` should use HTTP scheme (`http://` or `https://`) - the middleware automatically converts to WebSocket URLs
+- WebSocket endpoints work alongside regular HTTP endpoints in the same configuration

 ## How It Works